Topics tagged with "Schizophrenia additional treatments"

 What is transcranial direct current stimulation (tDCS)? tDCS is a non-invasive form of brain stimulation similar to transcranial magnetic stimulation, but instead of using magnets, it uses a low-intensity, constant current applied through scalp electrodes.
 Generally, anodal stimulation induces an increase of cortical excitability, whereas cathodal stimulation decreases cortical excitability, with effects that last beyond the stimulation period.
 Dose involves current intensity, duration of stimulation and size of electrodes.
 While most people with schizophrenia respond adequately to antipsychotic medication, some find it is not completely effective for all of their symptoms. tDCS is currently being investigated as an additional treatment…

 How is exercise beneficial for people with schizophrenia?
 Individuals with serious mental illnesses are more likely to be sedentary than the general population and are consequently at high risk for chronic medical conditions associated with inactivity.
 Physical activity reduces the risk of these medical conditions, and positive psychological effects have also been reported, including improved quality of life.
 Exercise also has the potential to alleviate secondary symptoms including depression, low self-esteem and social withdrawal.
 What is the evidence for exercise?
-Moderate to high quality evidence suggests exercise therapy can improve symptoms, quality of life, cognition, and functioning.
-Moderate to low…
+Moderate quality evidence finds exercise therapy can improve symptoms, particularly negative symptoms, as well as improving quality of life and…

 Glutamate receptor modulators